-Phone calls from parents can be transferred to the room before 7:30 a.m. or after 2:30 p.m.
-All other messages should be left on the teacher's voicemail.
+Phone calls from parents/guardians can be transferred to the room before 7:50 a.m. or after 4:00 p.m.
+All other messages should be left on the teacher's e-mail or ClassDojo.
 Teachers will be unable to accept parent/guardian phone calls during instructional periods.
-Email is the best way to communicate with our school staff during a school day.
+Email or ClassDojo is the best way to communicate with our school staff during a school day.
+In the event of an emergency, please contact the main office at 815-316-0093.